 - Bronze housing recommended for fiberglass or wood hulls.
 Never install a bronze housing in an aluminum hull, because electrolytic corrosion will occur. - Stainless steel housing compatible with all hull materials.
-Recommended for metal hulls to prevent electrolytic corrosion.
+Recommended for metal hulls to prevent electrolytic corrosion provided the stainless steel housing is isolated from the metal hull.